 In the world of real estate, complicated and complex situations can sometimes come with the territory.
 While this can be so often confusing, especially if you are a new investor or have not previously been involved in purchasing a property, understanding the ins and outs of different types of transactions is essential.
 Fortunately, the terms “arm’s length transaction” and “non arm’s length transaction” are relatively simple to understand, and with proper guidance can be navigated without concern.

-An arm’s length transaction is, simply put, a transaction in which there is no close relationship between the buyer and the seller.
+An arm’s length sale is a transaction in which there is no close relationship between the buyer and the seller.
 It suggests that both parties act independently of one another, have little or no influence over each other, and act primarily in their own best interest.
 During an arm’s length purchase, it can be assured that the buyer and seller are not subject to any pressures from the other party.
 Generally speaking, members of an arm’s length transaction fall into the following categories:

 - Both parties involved have no prior relationship with one another, particularly no familial or friendship ties.